iamtrask/R-Homomorphic-Encryption-Package/README.md

 # R-Homomorphic-Encryption-Package
-This is a fork of the R HomomorphicEncryption package originally from http://www.louisaslett.com/HomomorphicEncryption/
+This is a slightly modified fork of the R HomomorphicEncryption package originally from http://www.louisaslett.com/HomomorphicEncryption/

 To use, clone the repository to your local disk.
 Open your "r" command line and run: